mcnairsa/100-days-of-code/log.md

 2. @The SkyLitBit on fCC Discord
 re: Day One.
 Starting project with others to build a chess-playing robot,
 me: Welcome to the challenge.
 Sounds like you have a major project going on there.

+### Day ???/100: 06-12-2024
+**Today's Progress**:
+Made some modest progress on the Design System project.

+**Thoughts:**
+Humility is a useful characteristic in a programmer.

+**Pay Forward:**
+1. @Kinetic on fCC Discord
+re: 'Day One Again'
+me: Nothing wrong with multiple Day Ones.
+It proves you refuse to give up.

+2. @imola on fCC Discord
+re: '... childish, but ... presentable.'
+me: At least you have something ...and something is something to build on.

 ### Day ???/100:
 **Today's Progress**: